godotengine/godot-docs/classes/class_collisionobject2d.rst

 -------

 -  **input_event**  **(** :ref:`Object<class_object>` viewport, :ref:`Object<class_object>` event, :ref:`int<class_int>` shape_idx  **)**
+Emitted when an input event occurs and ``input_pickable`` is ``true``.

 -  **mouse_entered**  **(** **)**
-This event fires only once when the mouse pointer enters any shape of this object.
+Emitted when the mouse pointer enters any of this object's shapes.

 -  **mouse_exited**  **(** **)**
-This event fires only once when the mouse pointer exits all shapes of this object.
+Emitted when the mouse pointer exits all this object's shapes.

 Member Variables
 ----------------

-- :ref:`bool<class_bool>` **input_pickable**
+- :ref:`bool<class_bool>` **input_pickable** - If [code]true[/code] this object is pickable.
+A pickable object can detect the mouse pointer entering/leaving, and if the mouse is inside it, report input events.

 Description
 -----------

-CollisionObject2D is the base class for 2D physics collisionables.
-They can hold any number of 2D collision shapes.
-Usually, they are edited by placing :ref:`CollisionShape2D<class_collisionshape2d>` and/or :ref:`CollisionPolygon2D<class_collisionpolygon2d>` nodes as children.
-Such nodes are for reference and not present outside the editor, so code should use the regular shape API.
+CollisionObject2D is the base class for 2D physics objects.
+It can hold any number of 2D collision :ref:`Shape2D<class_shape2d>`\ s.
+Each shape must be assigned to a *shape owner*.
+The CollisionObject2D can have any number of shape owners.
+Shape owners are not nodes and do not appear in the editor, but are accessible through code using the ``shape_owner\_\*`` methods.

 Member Function Description
 ---------------------------